Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: Results and discussions

-Ergodicity is established when the entropy measures saturate to the maximum values predicted by the Gaussian orthogonal ensemble (GOE) of random matrices~\cite{Jaynes-I,Jaynes-II,Kota,Rigol,Izrailev_2012}.
-For a random matrix of dimension $D \times D$, the GOE estimates are $S_C^{\mathrm{GOE}} = \ln(0.48D)$ and ${\rm PR}^{\rm GOE} = D/3$~\cite{Kota}.
-To compare our dynamical results with these predictions, we set $D$ equal to the number of configurations $N_{\mathrm{conf}} = \binom{N + M - 1}{N}$ that effectively participate in the dynamics.
-For the occupation entropy $S_n$, the relevant dimension is the number of orbitals $M$ contributing to the dynamics, yielding $S_n^{\mathrm{GOE}} = -\sum_{i=1}^{M} (1/M)\ln(1/M) = \ln M$.
-These GOE estimates provide a quantitative benchmark for assessing whether the system has reached ergodicity in its many-body Hilbert space.
+Fig.~\ref{Fig10} presents the time evolution of the many-body indicators $S_C(t)$, $S_n(t)$, and $\rm PR$, together with their corresponding long-time averaged values.
+To characterize the extent of Hilbert-space exploration and the nature of the relaxation dynamics, we compare these quantities with the predictions of the Gaussian orthogonal ensemble (GOE) of random matrices~\cite{Jaynes-I,Jaynes-II,Kota,Rigol,Izrailev_2012}.
+For a random matrix of dimension $D\times D$, the GOE estimates are $S_C^{\mathrm{GOE}}=\ln(0.48D)$ and ${\rm PR}^{\mathrm{GOE}}=D/3$~\cite{Kota}.
+Here, $D$ is taken as the number of many-body configurations $N_{\mathrm{conf}}=\binom{N+M-1}{N}$ that effectively participate in the dynamics.
+For the orbital entropy, the corresponding GOE reference value is determined by the number of contributing orbitals $M$, giving $S_n^{\mathrm{GOE}}=-\sum_{i=1}^{M}(1/M)\ln(1/M)=\ln M$.
+These GOE values provide quantitative benchmarks for assessing the extent to which the dynamics explores the available many-body Hilbert space.